David Clemens (soccer)

 David Clemens (born May 5, 1992) is an American soccer player who last played for Tampa Bay Rowdies 2 in the National Premier Soccer League.

 Career

 College and amateur

 Clemens played four years of college soccer at Virginia Tech between 2010 and 2013.

-While at college, Clemens also appeared for USL PDL club's Albany BWP Highlanders, Western Mass Pioneers and FC Tucson.
+While at college, Clemens also appeared for USL PDL clubs Albany BWP Highlanders, Western Mass Pioneers and FC Tucson.

 Professional

 Clemens signed with USL Pro club Dayton Dutch Lions on January 30, 2014.

 Clemens was announced on April 14, 2016, as a member of the initial roster for the Tampa Bay Rowdies' NPSL reserve side Rowdies 2.